shapedthought/portsApp/README.md

 # PortsApp

-This is the front-end project for the Ports App which is hosted on the Veeam Architectd Site https://www.veeambp.com/
+This is the front-end project for the Ports App which is hosted on the Veeam Architects Site https://www.veeambp.com/

 This is an Angular project so you will need to download the NPM packages